ashitajain17122002/House_Price_Prediction_Project/README.md

 The dataset used in this project is not included in the repository due to size limitations.

-👉 You can access it here: *(Add your Google Drive / Kaggle link here)*
+👉 You can access it here: https://drive.google.com/drive/folders/1yYqQCFzdxzp1GiBMrk_8R8J46NBItJim?usp=sharing

 ---